engantung/UNITY/RPG (3rd Person View)/README.md

 ===========
 > Right click and hold down to attack that enemy
 > Space Bar : Change the weapon Range Attack - Arrow (Default) or Sword - Melee Attack
-> Left Click and hold down to move player in the dirction
+> Left Click and hold down to move player in the direction